hmslima/sambahsacompletegrammar/sambahsa.md

 []{#anchor-178}**Es baygh bayasen –** you're very fearful **{correct Ѵ}**

-Sometimes may be not interessant to use a affix for using a substantive as adjective, but a preposition like “os” or "es" may be a good alternative.
+Sometimes may be not interesting to use an affix for transforming a substantive in an adjective, but a preposition like “os” or "es" may be a good alternative.

 []{#anchor-179}**Kamo anon es kwaun –** []{#anchor-180}I like food of
 dog